 On Saturday mornings our St Helen's Community Heritage Centre is open ... and it's interactive!
-Between 10.30am & 1.30pm it is not only a Heritage Centre with great displays and ever new exhibitions - the current one is on Pilgrimage
+Between 10.30am & 1.30pm it is not only a Heritage Centre with great displays and ever new exhibitions - the current one is on the Bate Library

 - but also a meeting place to chat, play board games, make art, do your own knitting or crochet, add a piece or two to the communal jigsaw, and all with good coffee and yummy cake to help it along.

 Children's Nature Day - Bug Hotel & Seed Bomb Workshop

 What could be nicer than enjoying our conviviality whilst being served a bacon bap and some good coffee?
 All of these things are served at 9.15am on the first Sunday of each month.
 Our next one will be on 2nd

 We will be saying our formal farewells to Laura and Andrew Jackson at the All-Age service on 2nd

 June prior to Laura's ordination at the end of the month.
 In the service, we will commission them for this new chapter in their life and afterwards gather together in the Heritage Centre for a bring and share lunch.